foryichuanqi/ADVEI-Paper-2024.3-Degradation-path-approximation-for-remaining-useful-life-estimation/README.md

 # Paper of Code and Citation
 (1) To better understand our code, please read our paper.

-Paper: Attribute fusion transfer for zero-shot fault diagnosis
+Paper: Degradation path approximation for remaining useful life estimation

 The website of the paper：https://www.sciencedirect.com/science/article/pii/S1474034624000703?via%3Dihub